 - Health and lifestyle

-- Social and global issues
+- Social and global issues •

-- Travel and tourism
+- Travel and tourism •

-- Local environmentCommunity involvement
+- Environmental issues •

-leisure activities
+- Daily routine and free time and leisure activities

-- Environmental issuesSocial Media and new technology - Spanish culture, celebrations, festivals and customs - School life - Studies and co-curricular activities - Part-time jobs, future plans and career choices
+- - Social Media and new technology

+- Spanish culture, celebrations, festivals and customs

+- School life

+- Studies and co-curricular activities

+- Part-time jobs, future plans and • career choices

-External Assessments Controlled Assessment and Practical skills % Year 11 Summer 2023 Year 12 Summer 2024 % Tasks 100% No external assessment Unit 1: 25% Listening Unit 2: 25% Speaking Unit 3: 25% Reading Unit 4: 25% Writing Nil There is no Controlled Assessment in this subject
+External Assessments Controlled Assessment and Practical skills % Year 11 Year 12 % Tasks 100% No external assessment Unit 1: 25% Listening Unit 2: 25% Speaking Unit 3: 25% Reading Unit 4: 25% Writing Nil There is no Controlled Assessment in this subject

 Studying Spanish can lead to further study or a career, for example in tourism, broadcasting, marketing, enterprise, business, law or teaching.
 There may also be opportunities for study abroad or other international programmes.
-By studying Spanish pupils will acquire attractive and highly sought after linguistic skills for life and the work place and develop a wide range of communication skills attractive to University admissions.
+By studying Spanish pupils will acquire attractive and highly sought-after linguistic skills for life and the workplace and develop a wide range of communication skills attractive to university admissions.